Skip to content

 1. A Trade Mark’s Entire Purpose is to Stop Others From Using It

 For example, Surry Hills Beauty Salon fails to distinguish the goods or services because it literally describes the services – a beauty salon located in Surry Hills.
-A business owner who believes that the purpose of a trade mark is to stop others from using the name would try to register this, and IP Australia would reject their application.
+A business owner who believes that the purpose of a trade mark is to stop others from using the name may try to register this, and IP Australia would reject their application.
 Understandably, the business owner wants to stop others from using the name, but this wouldn’t be fair since other beauty salons are likely to need to use the words in the course of their business.

 2. Registering my Trade Mark Means I Can Stop Anyone From Using It